axeolotl69/stalactite/content/notes/psych/SAQ+ERQs/Describe one technique used to study the brain.md

+---
+title: "Describe one technique used to study the brain"
+---

 ## key vocab / description of theory
 - mri
 - uses magnetic field to take images of slices of the brain to create a 3d image